Kihei-Wailea Municipal Disposal

 Kihei-Wailea municipal wastewater reclamation facility disposal methods

-Resident Disposal Methods
+Effluent Disposal Methods

 Disinfected Irrigation Use

-Infected Nearshore Injection Wells
+Non-disinfected Nearshore Injection Wells

 "Interested in seeing present and potential future Kihei wastewater reclamation facility irrigation reuse locations?